Powerlearnproject/se-day1-assignment-Solayiwo/README.md

 - Improved Prompt: "Explain the difference between lossy and lossless image compression algorithms, including their advantages, disadvantages, and typical use cases."

 Explanation:
-The improved prompt is more effective because it:
+The improved prompt is more effective because it
-    1. Specifies the Topic: It clearly distinguishes between lossy and lossless compression algorithms.
+- Specifies the Topic: It clearly distinguishes between lossy and lossless compression algorithms.
-    2. Requests Detailed Information: It asks for an explanation of advantages, disadvantages, and use cases, ensuring a comprehensive response.
+- Requests Detailed Information: It asks for an explanation of advantages, disadvantages, and use cases, ensuring a comprehensive response.
-    3. Sets Expectations: It helps the responder focus on the exact aspects of the algorithms that are of interest.
+- Sets Expectations: It helps the responder focus on the exact aspects of the algorithms that are of interest.